Skip to main content

 How much does pulmonary rehab cost, and is it typically covered by insurance?

 How much pulmonary rehab costs for you depends on where you live, what program you attend, and your insurance coverage.
-Most insurance plans and Medicare will cover pulmonary rehabilitation for COPD and other lung conditions, provided you meet certain criteria.
+Some insurance plans and Medicare will cover pulmonary rehabilitation for COPD and other lung conditions, if you meet certain criteria.

 Tips and tricks to improve your COPD symptoms on your own